1905046-NiazRahman/CSE471-Assignment/Finalized_Blog/main.md

 - **State-of-the-Art Performance:** From Tables [1](#tab1) and [2](#tab2), we can see that VAR achieves state-of-the-art results in terms of FID and IS, surpassing even diffusion transformers, the foundation of leading diffusion systems like Stable Diffusion.

 <a id="tab1"></a>
 **Table 1**: Generative model family comparison on class-conditional ImageNet 256×256. **↓** and **↑** indicate lower or higher values are better.
 Metrics include Fréchet inception distance (FID), inception score (IS), precision (Pre), and recall (Rec).
-Lower FID values and higher IS, Pre, Rec values are better. `#Para`: number of parameters, `#Step`: number of model runs needed to generate an image, †: taken from MaskGIT [^2].
+Lower FID values and higher IS, Pre, and Rec values are better. `#Para`: number of parameters, `#Step`: number of model runs needed to generate an image, †: taken from MaskGIT [^2].
 Wall-clock inference time relative to VAR is reported. d16, d20, d24 and d30 refer to depths 16, 20, 24, and 30.
 Models with the suffix ''-re'' used rejection sampling.
 (This table is taken from [^1])

 | **Type** | **Model**      | **FID ↓** | **IS ↑** | **Pre ↑** | **Rec ↑** | **#Para** | **#Step** | **Time**  |
 |----------|----------------|-----------|----------|-----------|-----------|-----------|-----------|-----------|